GBLille/MassiveFold/README.md

 automatically batches of structure predictions on GPU, finally gathering all the results in one global output directory, with a global ranking and various plots.

-MassiveFold uses [AFmassive](https://github.com/GBLille/AFmassive), a modified AlphaFold version that integrates diversity parameters for massive sampling, as an updated version of Björn Wallner's [AFsample](https://github.com/bjornwallner/alphafoldv2.2.0/).
+MassiveFold uses [AFmassive](https://github.com/GBLille/AFmassive) as inference engine, a modified AlphaFold version that integrates diversity parameters for massive sampling as an updated version of Björn Wallner's [AFsample](https://github.com/bjornwallner/alphafoldv2.2.0/), and [ColabFold](https://github.com/sokrypton/ColabFold).

-## MassiveFold: parallellize protein structure prediction
+## MassiveFold: parallelize protein structure prediction
 MassiveFold's design (see schematic below) is optimized for GPU cluster usage.
 It allows fast computing for massive sampling by automatically splitting a large run of numerous predictions into several jobs.
 Each of these individual jobs are computed on a single GPU node and their results are then gathered as a single output with each prediction